Live service information and alerts

 Communicating your plans effectively has been highlighted as critical.
 Use this new communication toolkit to help you to plan and deliver your communication activity.
 If you require further information, contact your NHS Digital Implementation Manager (details are in the implementation pack).

 Using the service

-If you're a patient, find out more about appointment booking on the NHS Choices website.
+If you're a patient, find out more about appointment booking on the NHS.UK website.